OBASKTools/obask/docs/index.md

 - **Fast and Efficient**: Get started in minutes and deliver impactful results quickly.

 ### Key Features
-- **Ontology-Driven**: Create applications by defining your input ontologies and classifications.
+- **Ontology-Driven**: Create applications by defining your input ontologies and annotated, structured data.
 - **Search and Exploration**: Automatically build powerful search endpoints for data analysis.
 - **Configurable**: Use simple configuration files to customize your application setup.
 - **Customizable Widgets**: Embed ontology search functionalities into your web applications effortlessly.